godley0623/Simple-Pokemon-Game/README.md

 -The type of pokemon that appear is tied to the number of pokemon in your party.
 The more pokemon you have the stronger the pokemon you will encounter.

--Wild pokemon will gain two attack with a random type.
+-Wild pokemon will gain two attacks with a random type.

 -Wild pokemon will use random attacks.